Content Analysis vs. Thematic Analysis: A Comprehensive Guide

 • "How has the portrayal of gender roles changed in advertising over time?"

-Researchers frequently use similar research questions when employing complementary qualitative techniques within content analysis.
-This particular phenomenon is because the method aims to identify and measure recurring patterns or trends in communication.
-They focus on the surface-level information that is directly observable in the data, rather than trying to interpret hidden meanings or intentions.
+Researchers frequently use similar research questions when employing content analysis.
+This method aims to identify and measure recurring patterns or trends in communication.

 What is a thematic analysis?

-These themes represent the underlying ideas, concepts, or experiences that are expressed by the participants or conveyed in the text.
+In contrast to content analysis, thematic analysis focuses on interpretation rather than quantification.
+These themes represent the underlying ideas, concepts, or experiences expressed by participants or conveyed in the text.

 Differences between Thematic Analysis & Content Analysis

-Here's a quick rundown of the differences.
+Here's a quick rundown of the differences:

-interpretive method, involving a deeper level of analysis to understand the meaning and significance of the data.
+Interpretation Interpretive method, involving deeper analysis to understand meaning and significance.
+Descriptive method, primarily focused on quantifying data.

-delve deeper into the underlying reasons behind customer opinions.
-It might reveal themes like "value for money," "environmental concerns," or "comparison to meat-based burgers."
-For instance, even if the word "healthy" appears frequently, thematic analysis might uncover a nuanced theme of customers questioning the burger's actual health benefits due to its processing or ingredients.
-Thematic analysis could also identify unexpected themes, such as customers appreciating the burger as a way to reduce their meat consumption without sacrificing taste.
+Analysis of case scenario - A fast-food chain wants to analyze customer feedback about a new menu item, a plant-based burger.
+Explores deeper underlying reasons behind customer opinions.
+Might reveal themes like "value for money," "environmental concerns," or "comparison to meat-based burgers."
+Even if "healthy" appears frequently, thematic analysis might uncover customers questioning the burger's actual health benefits due to processing or ingredients.
+Could identify unexpected themes, such as customers appreciating the burger as a way to reduce meat consumption without sacrificing taste.
+Counts frequency of specific words or phrases in online reviews and social media posts.
+They could track mentions of ingredients ("Angus beef," "vegan patty," "sriracha mayo"), preparation style ("grilled," "fried," "plant-based"), or accompanying items ("fries," "milkshake," "salad").
+This helps understand which aspects generate the most discussion and interest among customers.

 What kind of questions does thematic analysis ask?